mbentley124/cse280/progress_report_8.md

 ### Michael Bentley

-- Became more familar with code already written for the project.
+- Determined method for more accurately determine bus routes
+- Started to plan a more robust backend for website

-Estimated time allocated this week: 1 Hour.
+Estimated time allocated this week: 2 Hours.

 ### Cody Benkoski
 - Added a light and dark mode.